 Compensation for loss, damages or injury.
 This may include appropriate service and/or monetary material replacement.

-Consistent with California Education Code Sections 69810 et seq., scholarships, loans, grants, fellowships, and any other types of state financial aid given or guaranteed for the purposes of academic assistance can be conditioned, limited, canceled, or denied.
+Scholarships, loans, grants, fellowships and any other types of state financial aid given or guaranteed for the purposes of academic assistance can be conditioned, limited, canceled or denied.

-A designated period of time during which the privileges of continuing in student status are conditioned upon future behavior.
-Conditions may include the potential loss of specified privileges to which a current student would otherwise be entitled, or the probability of more severe disciplinary sanctions if the student is found to violate any University rule during the probationary period.
+A designated period of time during which privileges of continuing in Student status are conditioned upon future behavior.
+Conditions may include the potential loss of specified privileges to which a current Student would otherwise be entitled, or the probability of more severe disciplinary sanctions if the Student is found to violate the Student Conduct Code or any University policy during the probationary period.

 NOTE: Cal Poly, San Luis Obispo, requires a student who has been suspended for three or more consecutive quarters to reapply using a streamlined process.
 Consult the Admissions Office for additional information.

 Permanent separation of the Student from Student status from the California State University system.
 Expulsion, withdrawal in lieu of expulsion, and withdrawal with pending misconduct investigation or disciplinary proceeding shall be entered on the Student's transcript permanently, without exception; this requirement shall not be waived in connection with a resolution agreement.